fwaris/FsOpenAI/readme.md

 #### Release Notes
 - 2024/12/7
-    - fixed signalr/websocket authorization vulnerability (please upgrade to new code base)
+    - fixed SignalR/websocket authorization vulnerability (please upgrade to new code base)
-    - optional capability available to validate client oauth token expiry on each SignlarR message receive
+    - optional capability available to validate client oauth token expiry on each SignalR message receive
         + previously this was done only upon connection creation
     - background task added to remove any dangling uploaded or intermediate files in temp folder
-    - upload file size limit enfored on server side
+    - upload file size limit enforced on server side
     - to build an unauthenticated version of the app now requires compilation with UNAUTHENTICATED symbol:
         + dotnet build --property:DefineConstants=UNAUTHENTICATED
     - Code Evaluator improvements:
         + the experimental code evaluation capability now requires a special build, its not linked in by default